MYZONE Heart Rate Monitoring System

 Steady State Cardio

-The question I am asked the most is “What should my heart rate be when I am on a treadmill, elliptical, etc.” The quick answer is that you want your AVERAGE HEARTRATE to be around 70%-80%.
+The question I am asked the most is "What should my heart rate be when I am on a treadmill, elliptical, etc." The quick answer is that you want your AVERAGE HEART RATE to be around 70%-80%.
 Now the way in which we get there can be different.
-You can perform “steady state” cardio which keeps your heartrate at a constant pace (Shown in Graph).
-As you can see the average is a high green around 77% of the maximum heart rate.
+You can perform "steady state" cardio which keeps your heart rate at a constant pace.
 This is a quick calorie burn, with very little post exercise benefits other than increased heart health.

 Try to learn what your body responds best to, and continually re-evaluate your graphs.
 This week you may be able to run on the treadmill at 5.0 speed with 5% incline to keep your heart rate at a consistent 75%.
 Then after a week of doing that, you may need to increase that speed or incline to achieve the same results.

 Source: Paul Rushin, Newtown Athletic Club Personal Trainer